Skip to content

 Performance

 At Netflix, we tested the DGS/Spring-GraphQL integration on some of our largest services.
-Surprisingly, we uncovered a few performance issues in Spring WebMVC/Spring GraphQL with this integration.
+Surprisingly, we uncovered a few performance issues in Spring WebMVC/Spring for GraphQL with this integration.
 The Spring team has quickly addressed these issues, and the performance is now even better compared to baseline performance of Netflix applications with just the regular DGS Framework.

 Notable Changes and Improvements